wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/3-build-the-dashboard.md

 sure this card displays prominently for this specific audience.

 Next, you add the Approvals card to help reduce the repetitive workflows that currently exist.
-This is one of the high impact scenarios that will help make work more efficient for several separate roles by streamlining the approval process for expense reports, and purchase orders.
+The Approvals card will address one of the high impact scenarios and help streamline the approval processes for people who constantly deal with expense reports, and purchase orders.
 You apply audience targeting so only the roles who have expense and purchase approval requests will see the card on their Dashboard.

 You continue adding and editing cards until all the priority scenarios in the planning spreadsheet have been captured.
 Then, you preview the experience before publishing.
-While previewing, you make sure to preview the layouts made available with each targeted audience group and to ensure there aren't any gaps in the layout of the cards for each audience group.
+While previewing, you make sure to preview the layouts made available with each targeted audience group, and to ensure there aren't any gaps in the layout of the cards for each audience group.
 You also make sure to check the experience on both desktop and mobile device for accessibility on both devices.
 Then, you toggle between different audience groups to review the experience